 Donations will be used to fight for a metals-mining-free future in Knox County.
 This includes education, awareness, and legal costs associated with challenging and defeating metals mining proposals in our communities.

 Citizens Against Residential Mining Activity (CARMA) opposes activities related to metals prospecting and mining in the Georges River watershed.
 As a collection of residential communities and interconnected waterways and wetlands, Warren, Union, and the other towns in the watershed are at significant risk of irreversible environmental degradation and contamination.
-CARMA offers information and education about this type of mining activity in Warren, Union, and Hope, and advocates for a ban in these towns.
+CARMA offers information and education about this type of mining activity in Warren, Union, and Hope, and advocates for strong regulation on metallic mineral mining in these towns.